Abeldom/University/OOP/README.md

-### All I learned in university about OOP.
-Is a great source for revising the concepts and the methods
+### All my practices in university regarding OOP is here.
+Is a great source for revising the concepts and the methods.